bhanug/misframe/content/2015/09/22/reliable-broadcast.md

 ![Reliable broadcast with a partition](/img/2015/09/22/reliable-broadcast/partitioned_reliable_broadcast.jpg)

-## Previously seen?
+## Implementation question: previously seen?

 Something that I'm not quite sure about is how the `previouslyProcessed` function is implemented.
 How do you check if a message has been received or processed before?
 You could give each message a unique ID or hash, and keep track of all of the IDs that have been processed.
 Clearly this would require unbounded storage over time as more and more messages get reliably broadcasted.

 Perhaps the answer to this question is to simply discard all but the *K* most recent messages, but that worries me since it may get tricky to guarantee that messages only get processed once!
 Maybe a timestamp encoded into the ID would help, but time is even trickier to handle.

-## Atomic Broadcast
+## Atomic broadcast

 [Atomic broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast) is an extension to the reliable broadcast protocol that satisfies a *total order* property.
 In other words, this means that messages are "received reliably and *in the same order* by all participants."
 This property is quite useful for building replicated state machines because each message can represent some sort of state transition.
+Because all messages are reliably delivered in order, all nodes receive the same state transitions and therefore reach the same, replicated state.

-It has been shown that *atomic broadcast and consensus are equivalent*.
+Here's a neat fact: it has been shown that *atomic broadcast and consensus are equivalent*.
 If you know about consensus, you know that it is a hard problem, and should give you a hint to the complexity of its twin.
-Because consensus has already been solved by Paxos and Raft, among others, atomic broadcast gets a lot simpler.
+Because consensus has already been solved by Paxos and Raft, among others, atomic broadcast gets a lot simpler to think about and implement.

 ---